 4. Put in The Work

 Once the project has been properly road mapped, it’s time to get to work remediating your website.
-We as your developer will begin to work through the various compliance deliverables and communicate how these changes will positively affect your site’s visitors experience.
-Below are some common ADA issues and the resolutions in making an ADA compliant website:
+We as your developer will begin to work through the various compliance deliverables and communicate how these changes will positively affect your site’s visitors’ experience.
+Below are some common ADA issues and the resolutions for making an ADA-compliant website:

-- The images on your site must have alt. text tags associated with them in the event they do not render on a device or the user is visually disabled and is unable to see the image.
+- The images on your site must have alt. text tags associated with them in the event they do not render on a device or the user is visually disabled and unable to see the image.
 The alternative text will clearly describe what that element is for a visitor’s screen reader.
 Without that tag, screen readers will not understand what information is being presented.

 - If the chosen colors on your site for essential elements, like buttons or icons, do not have enough contrast, then it is hard for some impaired visitors to discern what the buttons are and what they do.